PALSSpring/2016IntroToProgramming/SYLLABUS.md

 Integrate Goals:
-Version control with Git
+* Version control with Git
-Collaborative project using push and pull
+* Collaborative project using push and pull
-Physical objects and virtual objects
+* Physical objects and virtual objects
-Code discussion
+* Code discussion
-Debugging physical and virtual projects
+* Debugging physical and virtual projects
-Cloud coding and Local Coding
+* Cloud coding and Local Coding
-Using the terminal (BASH)
+* Using the terminal (BASH)
-Compiling code from the terminal
+* Compiling code from the terminal
-Compiling code from Makefiles
+C* ompiling code from Makefiles

-???standard template library?
-??OpenFrameWorks?
-?Firmata?
+Tools:
+* standard template library
+* OpenFrameWorks?
+* Firmata